Fill The Frame Photography Technique For Impactful Images

-Take a look at the photo above of Undine Falls, one of the many waterfalls you’ll see in Yellowstone.
+Take a look at the photo above of Undine Falls, one of the many Yellowstone waterfalls you’ll see in the park.

 The image does a good job of showing you how the waterfall fits within the landscape.
 You also get an idea of the scale of the falls compared to the surrounding trees.

 Capturing Undine Falls in Yellowstone by filling the frame.

 In the second photo above, you have an intimate view of the falls without any added distraction.